SAP-archive/cloud-cap-nodejs-codejam/exercises/03/readme.md

 This is deliberately very simple at this point.
 Don't forget to save the file ... at which point your service should restart automatically thanks to `cds watch`.

-:point_right: Open up (or refresh) the [service metadata document](http://localhost:4004/catalog/$metadata) and check for the entity definition you've just added.
+:point_right: Open up (or refresh) the [service metadata document](http://localhost:4004/catalog/$metadata) and check for the Authors entity definition you've just added.

 You're right.
 It's not there.